YSHebron/cs140-project2-multigrep/README.md

 and interthread communication are key here.
 For the final output, see `multithreaded.c`.
 A single-threaded or a regular version is available as `single.c`.

-A prudent attempt at making a multiprocessing version was also done by on-the-go study and implementation of interprocess communication constructs such as shared files and shared memory sections (e.g. via `mmap()`).
+A prudent attempt at making a multiprocessing version was also done by on-the-go study of multiprocess-safety and implementation of interprocess communication constructs such as shared files and shared memory sections (e.g. via `mmap()`).
 For the result, see `multiprocess.c`.
 This is almost working, the only issue was with chain termination of the sibling processes.